 SMMHEP aims to help develop sustainable mental health services in Malawi, by supporting psychiatric teaching and training for student doctors and other health care professionals.
 The project has enjoyed close links with individuals and institutions in Malawi since 2006

-We deliver psychiatry teaching to medical students at the Malawi College of Medicine and support postgraduate psychiatry trainees doing the Master in Medicine course to become the equivalent of Consultant Psychiatrists.
+We deliver psychiatry teaching to medical students at the Kumuzu University of Health Sciences in Blantyre and support postgraduate psychiatry trainees doing the Master in Medicine course to become the equivalent of Consultant Psychiatrists.
 Previous projects include

 - The training of psychiatry nurses and clinical officers in Zomba Mental Hospital, Zomba and Queen Elizabeth Central Hospital, Blantyre.

 - Helping fund and organise Annual Mental Health Conferencesbetween 2011-2016 in Malawi that were attended by delegates from Malawi, other countries in sub Saharan Africa, the UK, Europe and the USA.

 - Training primary care health workers in mental health.